 - Use a simpler lean repository than an ERP

 Routing data normally sits in an ERP which forces you to manage part by part instead of with more aggregate techniques.
-Areteium from MCA Connect is a lean repository that allows you to manage by average, by average with exceptions, by individual item, or even by detail based on specific configuration.
+Areteium from MCA Connect, or Lean Manufacturing, is a lean repository that allows you to manage by average, by average with exceptions, by individual item, or even by detail based on specific configuration.

 - Start with what you know and refine when you must